Robbbbbbbbb/OpenEFT/static/about.md

 ## About

-OpenEFT is an open-source program created to allow anyone to generate ~~edit, and correct~~ their own .EFT files for use with the ATF's eForm application.
+OpenEFT is an open-source program created to allow anyone to generate, view, edit, and correct their own .EFT files for use with the ATF's eForm application.

 ----